andre-koe/Oware/README.md

-Oware is a west african, two player strategy game, implementation for Software Engineering course of HTWG Konstanz
+Oware is a west african, two player strategy game, implementation for the Software Engineering course of HTWG Konstanz